A Semi-supervised CART Model for Covariate Shift: Domain adaptive CART (DA-CART)

-In general, a machine learning method minimizes the expected loss $\mathbb{E}_{(X,Y)\sim p'}[\ell(X, Y, \theta)]$ in terms of parameters $\theta$ on the training set.
+in terms of parameters $\theta$ on the training set.
 The subscript $(X,Y)\sim p'$ implies the sample used for expected loss calculation follows the joint distribution $p'$.
 However, if the goal is to train a model on the source domain but minimize the loss function in the target domain, as we do not have $Y$ for the target domain, we have:

 which suggest the following estimate based on samples from $\mathcal{D}_s \sim p'(X, Y)$:

 where $\ell_{p'}(X_i, Y_i, \theta)$ implies that the sample used for loss function calculation follows the joint distribution $p'$.